London medical students say they cannot live on NHS bursaries

 It would also like to see medical students given access to the NHS Learning Support Fund, which is available to other healthcare students, allowing all medical students to receive a £5,000 non-means tested grant, rather than the current £1,000 they receive.

-The Department of Health and social care said hardship grants were available and stressed that NHS bursaries, unlike regular student loans, do not need to be repaid.
+The Department of Health and Social Care said hardship grants were available and stressed that NHS bursaries, unlike regular student loans, do not need to be repaid.

 A spokesperson said: "We are committed to supporting medical students in England across all years of study and we are keeping funding arrangements for all healthcare students under review."